You are here: Urology Textbook > Penis > Sexually transmitted diseases > Syphilis > Diagnosis and treatment

 Treponema pallidum can be diagnosed in fluids from skin lesions of primary and secondary syphilis with dark field microscopy or by immunohistochemistry.
 Corkscrew movements of spirochetes can be seen in wet mount specimens.
 False-positive results are possible by non-pathological spirochetes, but the sensitivity of microscopy is high.

-Fluorescent Treponemal Antibody Absorption test, enables a specific syphilis diagnosis.
+The Fluorescent Treponemal Antibody Absorption test enables a highly specific syphilis diagnosis.
 Treponema pallidum is fixed on slides and incubated with patient serum.
-Spezific syphilis antibodies of the patient are detected with fluorescent anti-human antibodies.
+The patient's specific syphilis antibodies are detected with fluorescent anti-human antibodies.

 Further Diagnostic Studies

-An HIV test is rational.
-An accurate history and examination of any sexual partners is necessary.
+An HIV test and further examinations for sexually transmitted diseases are advisable.
+A detailed partner history and examination of all sexual partners is necessary.

 Treatment of Syphilis